arturdryomov/pages/content/posts/2018-04-22-dagger-to-remember.md

 * `kapt` removal finally brought team confidence in the Kotlin compiler.
   I haven’t heard any complaints about either performance or weird compilation errors for a long time, which is a good sign.
+  I’ve observed 25% reduction in build time and proper incremental builds.
 * At the same time, I’ve noticed that people start to care for the IoC-related code like they do for the main codebase since it is no longer a pile of dependencies no one understands.
 It is a good thing as well.